martinmoldrup/snappylapy/README.md

 ---

 Welcome to **Snappylapy**, a powerful and intuitive snapshot testing plugin for Python's pytest framework.
-Snappylapy simplifies the process of capturing and verifying snapshots of your data, ensuring your code behaves as expected across different runs.
+Snappylapy simplifies the process of capturing and verifying snapshots of your data, ensuring your code behaves as expected across different test case runs.
 With Snappylapy, you can save snapshots in a human-readable format and deserialize them for robust integration testing, providing a clear separation layer to help isolate errors and maintain code integrity.

 Snappylapy is following the api-style of the very popular Jest testing framework, making it familiar and easy to use for JavaScript developers.